d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 More recent success stories include Gato, a *generalist* model that can play Atari, caption images, chat, and act as a robot :cite:`reed2022generalist`.
 Gato is a single  Transformer that scales well when pretrained on diverse modalities, including text, images, joint torques, and button presses.
-Notably, all such multi-modal data is serialized into a flat sequence of tokens, which can be processed akin to text tokens (:numref:`sec_transformer`) or image patches (:numref:`sec_vision-transformer`) by Transformers.
+Notably, all such multimodal data is serialized into a flat sequence of tokens, which can be processed akin to text tokens (:numref:`sec_transformer`) or image patches (:numref:`sec_vision-transformer`) by Transformers.

-Prior to the compelling success of pretraining Transformers for multi-modal data, Transformers were extensively pretrained  with a wealth of text.
+Prior to the compelling success of pretraining Transformers for multimodal data, Transformers were extensively pretrained  with a wealth of text.
 Originally proposed for machine translation, the Transformer architecture in :numref:`fig_transformer`